Guide for Using Drawing Mode

 Using Drawing Mode in an Interview

 Drawing Mode allows you to to create and move shapes, objects and lines, as well as type, draw and erase.
 The interviewer can sketch out a concept for the candidate before they start to code, or the candidate can draw or diagram to explain a system.
-If the candidate’s Drawing Mode is in full screen (execution is disabled), the location of the diagram between candidate and interviewer views may not match up perfectly.
 You will be able to follow the drawers cursor as it moves around the screen.

 Playback and After the Interview